 Internet Web Hosting Scams and Ripoffs

 Internet Web Hosting Scams are becoming more common every year.
-The following article was derived from my own experiences of acquiring a hosting service for my own business when I first started out as a web designer or that of my clients who had problems with web hosting companies that provided them "Free" web space or a "Free" domain name or an "All in One Package" or what I call "Template Wizard Web Hosts" and also bad hosting practices causing their clients sites to be vulerable to Domain Poisoning.
+The following article was derived from my own experiences of acquiring a hosting service for my own business when I first started out as a web designer.
+It also includes dealing with some of my client's web hosting companies that provided "Free" web space or a "Free" domain name or an "All in One Package" or what I call "Template Wizard Web Hosts" and bad hosting practices causing their client's sites to be vulerable to Domain Poisoning.

-Free Web Space Companies may not Provide the Following
+Free Web Space Hosting Companies may not Provide the Following

 • Reliable server to prevent frequent down time.